martinbarge/sample-site-sml5202/page2.md

 <!--
 COMMENTS: The code below is for a two column layout with image on the left and text on the right.
 The page is divided into 12 possible units.
 So in this example, the left column is 5 units wide and the right column is 7 units wide.
-This is done using the col-sm- entries: col-sm-5 and col-sm-7.
-If you want the image column and text column to be equal widths, change both col-sm entries to col-sm-6 each
+This is done using the col-sm-5 and col-sm-7, which you can see below.
-END OF COMMENTS
+If you want the image column and text column to be equal widths, change both col-sm entries to col-sm-6 each.
+You can try different numbers as long as the two numbers are equal to 12.
--->
+END OF COMMENTS -->
 <!-- Copy all of the code from below here -->

 <div class="row">